-For the quarterly periods ended September 30, 2011 and June 30, 2011, the Management Fee was calculated at an annual rate of 1.5% based on the value of our gross assets, which equals total assets before deduction of any liabilities, at the end of that calendar quarter, adjusted for share issuances and repurchases during that period.
-Beginning October 1, 2011, the Management Fee has been calculated at an annual rate of 1.5% based on the average value of our gross assets calculated using the values at the end of the two most recently completed calendar quarters, adjusted for any share issuances or repurchases during the period.
+The Management Fee is calculated at an annual rate of 1.5% based on the average value of our gross assets calculated using the values at the end of the two most recently completed calendar quarters, adjusted for any share issuances or repurchases during the period.
 The Management Fee is payable quarterly in arrears and is prorated for any partial month or quarter.

-For the year ended December 31, 2013, Management Fees were \$13.4 million, of which \$7.1 million were waived (see below).
+For the year ended December 31, 2015, Management Fees were \$21.3 million.